 Process servers, Oklahoma mobile notaries, and private investigators alike in the State of Oklahoma and elsewhere are often working on a legal case of some sort.
 Knowing how litigious the general population in the United States of America tends to be, it goes without saying that any Oklahoma process server, notary public, and private investigator is equally open to lawsuits and other litigation, with or without merit.
-Indeed, process servers, private investigators, and Oklahoma notaries public can make mistakes, too, and these mistakes can cost their clients money.
-Of course, this legal liability in the courts does not extend only to Oklahoma mobile notaries, process servers, and Oklahoma private investigators.
+Indeed, process servers, investigation agents, and Oklahoma notaries public can make mistakes, too, and these mistakes can cost their clients money.
+Of course, this legal liability in the courts does not extend only to Oklahoma mobile notaries, process servers, and Oklahoma investigation agents.

 Medical doctors and teachers, among others, often face the same legal risks, and they carry professional liability insurance policies.
 In this case, if someone sues them, they have money to help pay or their defense and, if they lose the case or have to settle it, will be less likely to lose their house, cars, retirement, and other personal property.
 This way such incidents, while they will likely raise the doctors’ premiums and might cost them their medical licenses, will hopefully not affect their personal finances, too.

 Most states require process servers, private investigators, and notary public officials to carry some type of a bond.
-Many Oklahoma private investigators, mobile notaries, and Oklahoma process servers might unknowingly assume that a bond covers them in all ways.
+Many Oklahoma inquiry agent, mobile notaries, and Oklahoma process servers might unknowingly assume that a bond covers them in all ways.
 This is simply not true, as bonds only serve to help protect their respective states from liability.

 Oklahoma private investigation companies and detective agencies that hire other individuals are required by the State of Oklahoma to carry at least $100,000 of liability insurance.
 A notary public in Oklahoma is not required to do so, but most of the major signing companies will not contact them and utilize their services unless they carry anywhere between $25,000-$100,000 of errors and omissions (E&O) insurance.
 However, when considering whether or not to carry professional liability insurance, there are several factors to consider: